mogrady-professional/React-Feedback-App/README.md

 - Clone the repo
 - Run `npm install`
 - Concurrently — (NPM Package) is used to run both the backend server and frontend so therefore; start the application with:
-  - `npm run dev` : Start Application
+  - `npm run dev` : Start Application (run frontend and backend using concurrently)

 # Build Instructions